 - whose funds were derived from a recognised transfer from a registered pension scheme,

-may be taxed as an unauthorised payment under the member payment provisions of Schedule 34 FA 2004.
-This depends on whether or not the member is UK resident or has been UK resident in any of the previous five tax years - see PTM113200.
+may be taxed as an unauthorised payment under the member payment provisions of Schedule 34 FA 2004 - see PTM113210.

 Existing members of the scheme at the time of loss of QROPS status, are not prevented by the tax rules from continuing as members of the ongoing scheme.
 They may receive benefits that were due under the QROPS from the sums that had transferred in when the scheme was a QROPS, in the same way as they would if QROPS status had continued.

-The loss of QROPS status will not of itself incur member payment charges (see PTM113200).
+The loss of QROPS status will not of itself incur member payment charges (see PTM113210).
 However, payments from the QROPS to the member will still be subject to the member payment provisions.

 Schemes that have lost QROPS status on or after 14 October 2013 are former QROPS and are still required to send reports to HMRC.
 If the scheme manager of a former QROPS fails to meet the information requirements they can be subject to penalties - see PTM112800.